 Authentication in Microsoft Teams Rooms

-Account management for Microsoft Teams Rooms devices is handled at the application level.
-The application connects to Microsoft Teams, Skype for Business, and Exchange to get resources for the room account to enable calling and meeting experiences.
-The device is kept account agnostic to allow for always-on capabilities, calling scenarios (for devices configured with a Calling Plan), and custom lockdown mechanisms implemented on these devices.
-This means that authentication for these devices happen in a different way than for end-user devices.
+Account management for Microsoft Teams Rooms is handled at the application level.
+The application connects to Microsoft Teams, Skype for Business, and Exchange to get resources for the resource account to enable calling and meeting experiences.
+Teams Rooms uses a dedicated resource account to allow for always-on capabilities, calling scenarios (for devices configured with a calling plan), and custom lockdown mechanisms.
+This means that authentication for Teams Rooms happens in a different way than for end-user devices.

 When you use modern authentication with the Microsoft Teams Rooms application, Active Directory Authentication Library (ADAL) is used to connect to Microsoft Teams, Exchange, and Skype for Business.
-A Microsoft Teams Rooms device is a shared device and performs a nightly reboot to ensure smooth functioning and to get critical operating system, driver, firmware, or application updates.
 The modern authentication mechanism uses the resource owner password credentials authorization grant type in OAuth 2.0, which doesn't require any user intervention.
-This is one of the key differences between how modern authentication works for user accounts versus resource accounts that are used by the Microsoft Teams Rooms application.
+This is one of the key differences between how modern authentication works for user accounts versus resource accounts that are used by Microsoft Teams Rooms.
 Because of this, Microsoft Teams Rooms resource accounts shouldn't be configured to use multi-factor authentication (MFA), smart card authentication, or client certificate-based authentication (which are all available for end users).

-The other key difference between how modern authentication works on Microsoft Teams Rooms devices and end-user devices is that you can't use a resource account to apply device-level conditional access policies in Azure Active Directory and Endpoint Manager as device info is not passed when using this grant type.
-Instead, you can enroll a device in Microsoft Endpoint Manager and apply compliance policies by using the guidance provided in Managing Teams Meeting Rooms with Intune.
+The other key difference between how modern authentication works on Microsoft Teams Rooms and end-user devices is that you can't use a resource account to apply device-level conditional access policies in Azure Active Directory and Endpoint Manager as device info is not passed when using this grant type.
+Instead, you can enroll a device in Microsoft Endpoint Manager and apply compliance policies.
+See Conditional Access and Intune compliance for Microsoft Teams Rooms for more information.

-For Microsoft Teams Rooms to use modern authentication with Skype for Business and Exchange, enable the client-side setting for modern authentication on the Microsoft Teams Rooms device.
+For Microsoft Teams Rooms to use modern authentication with Skype for Business and Exchange, enable the client-side setting for modern authentication on Microsoft Teams Rooms.
 You can do this in the device settings or in the XML config file.